Long Island Pesticide Pollution Prevention Strategy

 The pesticide P2 blueprint for Long Island and a summary of other elements of the Strategy are contained in the Executive Summary (PDF) (179 KB).
 The Strategy is also available at the NYSDEC regional offices and at the Central Office in Albany.

-The meeting agenda will be posted when finalized.
 A letter announcing the meeting (PDF - 143 KB) was sent to Stakeholders who commented on the draft Strategy.
 Groundwater data and pesticide usage maps for Long Island are currently being prepared.

 Draft Long Island Pollution Prevention Strategy